ramses990729/DevOpsPills/README.md

   This is the page that defines the look of all of the post that are published on our blog.

  # Styles:
- # styles.css

- here are the global styles that are applied to the blog and its pages in general.
+ styles.css: Here are the global styles that are applied to the blog and its pages in general.

- # blog.css
- this file contains the specific styles that are applied to the blog/home page of the project.
+ blog.css: This file contains the specific styles that are applied to the blog/home page of the project.

  # Javascript:

-  # app:
-  Here is defined the smooth scrolling function.
+ app.js: Here is defined the smooth scrolling function.
 Also here are functions that are taking care of the categories links and the correct displaying of the navigation menu items, throught the website.